camunda/feel-scala/docs/docs/reference/language-guide/feel-list-expressions.md

 // null
 ```

-If the index is negative then it starts counting the elements from the end of the list.
+If the index is negative, it starts counting the elements from the end of the list.
 The last
 element of the list is at index `-1`.

 ```js